maxtreuer/maxtreuer-6ea0b/portfolio/index.md

 ---
-title: Referenzen
+title: Portfolio
-subtitle:
+subtitle: This is an optional subtitle for the portfolio page.
 layout_style: mosaic
 seo:
-  title: Referenzen
+  title: Portfolio
   description: This is the portfolio page
   extra:
     - name: 'og:type'